 Alright, Let’s kick some butts!
-Nothing beat tuning in on Saturday nights to watch some good old fashioned martial arts!
+Nothing beats tuning in on Saturday nights to watch some good old-fashioned martial arts!
 Chuck Norris was, Walker, Texas Ranger for its entire run from ’93 to 2001, and although the acting was sometimes campy, the plots always similar and often far-fetched, this show was a roundhouse kick of fun!
 We knew from the get-go who were the good guys and who were bad.
 Most villains on the show drove Fords, while the Rangers and company drove Chevrolets.
 But Chuck delivered on his promise of a show that reflected good family values.
 It was a black belt in handling serious timely issues like gang violence and drug abuse while respecting other cultures and religions, a delicate line for such an action-packed show.

 Let’s see what the Rangers got into after cleaning up the streets… aaaaand, action!

 1. Chuck Norris (Cordell Walker)

 Cordell Walker, a Dallas-based lawman who prefers fists to firearms, and only uses force when absolutely necessary.
 Walker was diverse and mixed Native American wisdom with some impressive martial arts ability.
 Chuck Norris single-handedly brought the show to cult status, doing everything from starring in it, writing several episodes, and even singing “Eyes of a Ranger,” the theme song of the show.
 It was used from season two onwards.

 Chuck became Chuck in 1958!
 After joining the U.S. Air Force, and while in South Korea training, obtained the nickname, Chuck.
 While awaiting his acceptance to the Police Force in California, Chuck opened a martial arts studio and began doing demonstrations and competitions.
 In 1968, Norris won for the second time the All-American Karate Championship and began a working and training friendship with Bruce Lee, who was already a star in The Green Hornet.
 This led to his breakthrough in the entertainment world, as Bruce Lee actually cast Chuck Norris in the film, Way of the Dragon because he was one of the few who was fast enough to take him on.